 That image of Marina in the scar window is one of Lesely Alyward of Mürg Arts pictures.
 There are many.
 Many hours and hours of fun was had . . .
 He has a collection of pics showing Long street in its glory (and schmory) days and you’ll see some one day (if he ventures into town – with a gigastick – from his Piketberg cabin).
 This was all pre inter web.
 He did have a screening of some of his pics a few years ago at Alba Lounge on Long and essentially it was the old crew having a lol and loving life again.
 Reminiscing and also trying to forget.
 Some beautiful pics of Michael Carr (of the original scar 4’s) and since that screening we have also lost our beautiful Vaughan Lotter (also of the original 4’s) so those pics will definitely need to be tracked down.
 (Anyone heard from Les lately)?
 Such good memories for us.

 Every picture becomes golden when someone great is gone.

 It seems DAF has a way of extracting, encouraging and working with a raw talent while teaching it how to function and thrive in the current industry.
 They teach so much more than fashion.
-And we are all about teaching business.
-Its a joy partnering with them to make their end of year show as aestheitacally excellent as it can so easily be.
-Its a pleasure to work with people who understand that show hair need not be complicated or “big”, it needs to be beautiful and improve each individual model and therefore the look.
+And we too are all about teaching business.
+Its a joy partnering with them each year to make their end of year show as aesthetically excellent as it should be.
+It’s a pleasure to work with people who’s work makes it so easy to do so.
+We love creativity and talent in business.
+Good education is imperative for this and DAF clearly has it.

-Even Corner Store with local artist Mia Chaplin were involved adding some local street flava-flave to the mix – cant wait for the next one!
+Corner Store with local artist Mia Chaplin were involved adding some local street flava-flave to the mix – cant wait for the next one!

 Check out our (many!) pics from the event below!